jllpons/genocrab/README.md

 ## About

-GenoCrab brings blazingly fast computing performance performance to your genomics problems.
-Born out of an MSc Bioinformatics assignment where no one specifically asked for a CLI tool. *And bc all the cool kids program in Rust*.
+GenoCrab brings blazingly fast computing performance to your genomics problems.
+Born out of an MSc Bioinformatics assignment where no one specifically asked for a CLI tool.

 ## Features